How should I send my watch to you for repair?

 We have had excellent results using USPS Priority Mail with delivery confirmation and insurance, but you may choose to send your watch via the insured shipper of your choice.
 The USPS Priority Mail Box #4, or Flat-Rate Shipping Box both work very well, and the PO will even give you the box for free!

 We prefer that you do not send using registered mail, since this requires a special trip to the Post Office to pick up the package, and thus delays our actual receipt of your watch.
-But if you are more comfortable using registered mail, then we are happy to pick up your watch from the PO... it just might take us an extra day to get there.
+But if you are more comfortable using registered mail, then we are happy to pick up your watch from the PO... it just might take us an extra day or two to get there.

 We promise to take excellent care of your watch while it is in our custody, but we are not responsible for loss or damage occurred in transit.